AUTHORIZED USE

 *This link will take you to a website that is owned and operated by the Department of Health and Human Services.
 Pfizer is not responsible for the content or services of this site.

-The dosage for PAXLOVID is 300 mg nirmatrelvir (two 150-mg tablets) with 100 mg ritonavir (one 100-mg tablet) with all 3 tablets taken together orally twice daily for 5 days.
+The recommended dosage for PAXLOVID is 300 mg nirmatrelvir (two 150 mg tablets) with 100 mg ritonavir (one 100 mg tablet) with all 3 tablets taken together orally twice daily for 5 days.
 Prescriptions should specify the numeric dose of each active ingredient within PAXLOVID.
 Completion of the full 5-day treatment course and continued isolation in accordance with public health recommendations are important to maximize viral clearance and minimize transmission of SARS-CoV-2.

 Important Dosing Information for Patients with Renal Impairment

 No dosage adjustment is needed in patients with mild renal impairment (eGFR ≥60 to <90 mL/min).
-In patients with moderate renal impairment (eGFR ≥30 to <60 mL/min), the dosage of PAXLOVID is 150 mg nirmatrelvir and 100 mg ritonavir twice daily for 5 days.
+In patients with moderate renal impairment (eGFR ≥30 to <60 mL/min), the dosage of PAXLOVID is 150 mg nirmatrelvir (one 150 mg tablet) and 100 mg ritonavir (one 100 mg tablet) with both tablets taken together twice daily for 5 days.
 Prescriptions should specify the numeric dose of each active ingredient within PAXLOVID.
 Healthcare providers should counsel patients about renal dosing instructions.

-PAXLOVID is not recommended in patients with severe renal impairment (eGFR <30 mL/min) until more data are available; the appropriate dosage for patients with severe renal impairment has not been determined.
+PAXLOVID is not recommended for use in patients with severe renal impairment (eGFR <30 mL/min) or patients with end-stage renal disease (eGFR <15 mL/min) receiving dialysis until more data are available.

 Use in Patients with Hepatic Impairment

 No dosage adjustment is needed in patients with mild (Child-Pugh Class A) or moderate (Child-Pugh Class B) hepatic impairment.
-No pharmacokinetic or safety data are available regarding the use of nirmatrelvir or ritonavir in subjects with severe hepatic impairment (Child-Pugh Class C); therefore, PAXLOVID is not recommended for use in patients with severe hepatic impairment.
+No pharmacokinetic or safety data are available regarding the use of nirmatrelvir or ritonavir in subjects with severe (Child-Pugh Class C) hepatic impairment; therefore, PAXLOVID is not recommended for use in patients with severe hepatic impairment.

 Important Drug Interactions with PAXLOVID